Segmentation and Estimation of Change-point Models: False Positive Control and Confidence Regions: Simulations and Applications

 We first consider the test cases GBM29 and GBM31 used by \cite{La05}, to compare different methods of segmentation.

 For GBM29, the total length of the sequence is 193.
-The theoretical 0.05 thresholds for the procedure based on \eq{LR} and the pseudo-sequential procedure are 4.53 and 4.07, while that for CBS is 4.12 and for Multi is 1.45.
 The estimated standard deviation is 0.76.
+The theoretical 0.05 thresholds for LLR and SLLR are 4.53 and 4.07, while that for CBS is 4.12 and for Multi is 1.45.
 Change-points are detected at \be{ 81, 85, 89, 96, 123, 133 } by all methods.

 For GBM31, the length of the sequence is 797.
 The estimated standard deviation is 0.38.
 All methods, except the multiscale statistic detect the same set of change-points, at \be{ 317, 318, 538, 727, 728. }